Jiminger/TrieProject/README.md

 # TrieProject
 <h3>Java implementation of Trie Data Structure</h3>

-This is a java implementation for a group research project on the trie data structure.
 <br>
 This specific implementation takes the complete text of the story  <a href="https://www.gutenberg.org/cache/epub/17135/pg17135.txt"><i>'Twas the Night Before Christmas</i></a>  and converts it into a (Christmas) trie.
 <br>